allisonfain08/team2120/README.md

 <li> Users can now enter personal budget and measurement information after registering a new account.
 <li> Users can now add images from the Photos app as clothing and add identifying information on each piece of clothing.
 <li> Users can now use multiple pieces of clothing to create an outfit.
+<li> Users can name outfits and create Calendar events for daily outfits or specific event outfits.
 <li> Users can now rate outfits to demonstrate their preferences in the app.
 </ul>
 <h3>Bug Fixes</h3>